-Just like every habit, you need to build a routine in other to be frugal.
-Always challenge yourself and start working towards becoming a frugal person.
+Like every habit, you need to build a routine to be frugal.
+Constantly challenge yourself and start working towards becoming a frugal person.

-Having the right mindset will go a long way in being frugal; you can’t be frugal today and stop being one tomorrow.
+Having the right mindset will go a long way toward being frugal; you can’t be frugal today and stop being one tomorrow.